jschmitz/blog/_drafts/book-review-extreme-ownership.md

 * Be proactive with providing additional information
 * Build trust

-Chap 11 (Decisiveness amid Uncertainty) -
+Chap 11 (Decisiveness amid Uncertainty) - Not being pressured into a decision with too much risk / Two leads not getting along; fired both
+* Important to act on the best information available decisively
+* The picture is not 100% clear
+* Must be ready to adjust
+* Waiting for 100% certainty results in delay
+* Must make educated guesses

-Chap 12 (Discipline Equals Freedom) -
+Chap 12 (Discipline Equals Freedom) - Plan for clearing houses / Unprofitable division
+* Be disciplined using processes
+* Save time, decrease mistakes
+* Leaders must find a balance between discipline and freedom
+* Leaders must be ready to follow
+* Balance aggression and being overbearing
+* Must be confident and but not over confident